Congregation Governance Toolkit

 Welcome!
 This page contains resources to help Congregations to plan risk, administration and compliance activities throughout the year with ease, helping to free up time to focus on more mission and ministry related activities.
 Scroll down for a calendar of events and activities for the year, as well as links to Synod resources and webpages.

-Activities for the current quarter: Q4 2021 (October to December)
+Activities for the current quarter: January to March

 Essential tasks and reporting: